 What are Annual General Meetings (AGMs) in Singapore?

-An Annual General Meeting (AGM) is a mandatory meeting held by a company to update its shareholders on the business health of the company.
+An Annual General Meeting (AGM) is a mandatory yearly meeting that all Singapore companies need to hold to update their shareholders on the company’s business health.
 The company will present the financial statements to the shareholders and shareholders are then given the opportunity to raise queries on the company’s financial performance.

 Table of Contents